tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 **UPDATE (2018-03-12)**

-I've compared CPU usage of application with and without connection pool - it's approximately the same (\< 2% in average, peak usage is about 6-7%).
+I've compared CPU usage of application with and without connection pool - it's approximately the same (\< 2% in average, peak usage is about 6-7%, max 100 RPM).

 (HTTPoison.Error) :connect_timeout
 ----------------------------------